mbellabah/mbellabah.github.io/src/content/posts/rawls.md

 The second principle is somewhat more controversial.
-The equality of opportunity is somewhat vague, although I choose to interpret it to mean “fair competition”
----which appears to also be Rawls’ own interpretation---it could just as well mean “random assignment under equal chance”.
+The equality of opportunity is somewhat vague, although I choose to interpret it to mean “fair competition” --which appears to also be Rawls’ own interpretation--it could just as well mean “random assignment under equal chance”.
 Some of Rawls’ objectors assert that, given one has knowledge of the degree of their talents relative to others, the less-able would rationally opt for random assignments, whereas the more